AmethystDev2713/AmethystDev2713/README.md

 document.getElementById("btn").onclick = function() { alert("RRRRRRRRRR!!!") }

 But there was one mistake which drove me crazy every time I typed something like this: I kept typing Document.GetElementById instead of document.getElementById.
 Hilarious now that I look back on it.
 After that, CSS hoped on the train.
 By now, I have become highly proficient in designing and programming websites.
 My most recent project being a pixel art program (It's hidden just so you know)

+## Stage 2: Creating Apps

+This is obviously more difficult/advanded than coding websites/web apps.
+To start my app/software development journey, I started learning C# and used Microsoft Visual Studio as my IDE/Compiler.
+I don't remember from the top of my head what it was about, but after making sure my code was free of errors, I compiled my app, and it worked!
+I was so proud that my app finally worked, but it didn't last long, because when I went into file explorer and launched, it only stayed open for seemingly 1ms.
+I was very confused as to why